Nancy Eisenberg

-Nancy Eisenberg (born 1950) is a psychologist and professor at Arizona State University.
+Nancy Eisenberg (born 1950) is an American psychologist and professor at Arizona State University.
 She was the President of the Western Psychological Association in 2014-2015 and the Division 7 president of the American Psychological Association in 2010-2012.
 Her research focuses on areas of emotional and social development of children.
 She is also in charge of a research lab at Arizona State University where undergraduate researchers help in longitudinal studies of social and emotional development in children and young adolescents.

 She holds numerous prestigious awards in the field of psychology from institutions such as NICHD and NIMH.

 Education

-Eisenberg obtained her B.A. degree in psychology in 1972 from University of Michigan-Ann Arbor and continued her education to obtain a M.A. and a Ph.D. in developmental psychology from the University of California, Berkeley.
+Eisenberg obtained her B.A. degree in psychology in 1972 from University of Michigan and continued her education to obtain a M.A. and a Ph.D. in developmental psychology from the University of California, Berkeley.

 Career

 Eisenberg's early work includes being on the board of consulting editors for both the Journal of Genetic of Psychology and Journal of Early Adolescence.